alsora/loopclosure_detector/README.md

 To compile:

 mkdir build
 cd build
 cmake ..
 make

 To execute:

-./display_test This executable allows to display all the scans: use A and D keys to browse between them.
+./display_test This executable allows to display all the scans: use "A" and "D" keys to browse between them.

 ./correct_alignment_test This executable allows to run optimization between a pair of scans.
 The 2 scans can be set at lines 85-86 of correct_alignment_test.cpp or given as input arguments (e.g. ./correct_alignment_test 32975 31308).
-You can run 1 optimization round using "spacebar", the full optimization until stopping criterion using "enter", display the current best transformation using "x".
+You can run 1 optimization round using "spacebar", the full optimization until stopping criterion using "enter", display the current best transformation using "X".

 ./closure_finder_test This will automatically produce a list of candidate closures, written into a .txt file.